tytydraco/yessleep/out/I_cheated_Death_It_didnt_go_well.md

 "Your father gets to live.
 Yes.
 Time will readjust and a miracle will be allowed to occur."

 I considered what was being proposed.
-An idea took shape in my head.
+An idea formed in my head.
 I'd never been the type of person to follow the rules.
 In fact, most people would very rarely play games with me as I'd always find a sneaky way to win.
 Call it cheating, call it getting your way.
 If this was a chance to save my father…I had to take it.

 I slid my first pawn out onto the board.
 The game had officially started.